 Learning how to clean a marble mortar and pestle after each use will keep it functioning at its best.

-- 🌿Wonderful gift!
-Easy to use kitchen tool that grinds and crushes spices, herbs, salt, coffee beans and even pills and creates dishes like guacamole, curry, pastes, dips, dressings, seasonings and more.
+- 🌿Make healthy, homemade, nutritious meals with your new mortar and pestle.
+Unpolished and non-porous interior texture helps with efficient grinding and crushing of spices, herbs, salt, coffee beans and creates dishes like guacamole, curry, pastes, dips, dressings, seasonings and more.

-- 🌿Get bonus items today - Buy now and get your wooden spoon and silicone lid / placemat free.
-Protect your countertop and keep the dish fresh longer.
+- 🌿Wonderful gift in great box for any chef or home cook for Christmas, birthday or housewarming!
+Get bonus items today - spoon and silicone lid / placemat free with your purchase.
+Protect your countertop and keep the food fresh longer.

 A glass mortar and pestle won’t stand up to the intense smashing action that granite and even marble can withstand.
 Consider the fragile nature of glass before deciding on a glass grinding tool.